 The insurers told ProPublica that they just assume people are being honest when they submit claims.
 Moreover, the Texas man kept using different organization names and tax ID numbers, which made it harder to catch him.
 Ultimately, the man was convicted of federal health care fraud.

-Now, a bipartisan group of U.S. senators have proposed the Medical License Verification Act, which would require Medicare & Medicaid Services to verify that NPI applicants have valid licenses in good standing before an NPI could be issued.
+Now, a bipartisan group of U.S. senators has proposed the Medical License Verification Act, which would require Medicare & Medicaid Services to verify that NPI applicants have valid licenses in good standing before an NPI could be issued.

 The bill will now head into committee, where co-sponsor Rick Scott (R-Fla.) says it will be considered.

-The bill, if passed, will create an extra step for providers before they can begin billing insurers, but it might be worth the effort if it can stop frauds by people who getting NPIs without licenses.
+The bill, if passed, will create an extra step for providers before they can begin billing insurers, but it might be worth the effort if it can stop frauds by people who obtain NPIs without licenses.